kapiljugnu/100DaysofCoding/readme.md

 Used for
 - Convenience : change without touching large code base
 - Security : uploading codebase somewhere, not a good idea to store api key, auth keys to store with it.

+#### Web scraping
+Data that is publicily available and not copyrighted is fair game for web crawlers.
+You can't commercialise copyrighted content
+You can't scrape data behind authentication